Klizzy/symfony-docker/README.md

 ```

 ### Symfony full install
-It runs `symfony new --full ./` inside the docker container working dir.
+It runs `symfony new --webapp ./` inside the docker container working dir.
 After that you'll have a running symfony default application.
 Change the DB credentials in the `www/.env`and you are good to go
 ```bash
 ./docker.sh symfony:full
 ```